Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 Making yourself less of a Target for Insects

-The right Clothing Protects you against Insect Bites:
+The proper Clothing Protects you against Insect Bites:

-On safari, especially walking and hiking safaris in savannah parks, avoid the color blue, black.
+On Safari, especially walking and hiking safaris in savannah parks, avoid blue-black.
 They attract tsetse flies (they can bite through the thin fabric).
-Jeans are okay.
-It is the blue tops that attract tsetse flies.
+The jeans are okay, and the blue tops attract tsetse flies.

-Our suggestion is to look at what the Uganda Wildlife Authority Rangers who are leading you on treks and hikes are wearing.
-They are not wearing shorts or short-sleeved shirts.
-They are wearing long trousers and long-sleeved shirts to protect themselves against insects, even defense against nettles, thorny bushes, and bothersome branches.
+Our suggestion is to look at what the Uganda Wildlife Authority Rangers leading you on treks and hikes are wearing.
+They are not wearing shorts or short-sleeved shirts, and they wear long trousers and long-sleeved shirts to protect themselves against insects and even defend against nettles, thorny bushes, and bothersome branches.